- Individual Counseling

 - Developing methods to cope with major life events

 Personal growth workshops are one-hour sessions that focus on a topic of student-related interest.
-Workshops include a presentation followed by a discussion about understanding mental health, stress management, self-improvement, and wellness.
+Workshops include a presentation followed by a discussion related to understanding mental health, stress management, self-improvement, and wellness.

 Stress, both personal and academic, is the most common complaint among students.
 To help students manage stress, the Counseling Center offers psycho-educational workshops and personal counseling.
 Workshops that fall under stress management are related to reducing the impact of academic stress and increasing coping capacities.
-Future programming will include groups on stress reduction and mindfulness for increased well-being.
+The Counseling Center has created a Zen Meditation Space.
+Students can attend a guided meditation group, or sign up on their own for meditation time, biofeedback, SAD lamp or zen time.

 The Counseling Center provides in-classroom presentations in the following areas: depression and anxiety awareness; sexual assault awareness; domestic violence awareness; and in the study skills areas, including college adjustment, learning strategies, procrastination and time management, and goal setting.

 In addition, the Counseling Center provides psycho-educational and personal growth workshops in mental health awareness, study skills strategies, as well as workshops that focus on increasing self-esteem, self-awareness, and improve interpersonal relationships.
 All of the Center's programs are multi-culturally sensitive and responsive to ethnic and sexual diversity.
-To request a classroom presentation, visit "classroom presentations."
+To request a classroom presentation please contact us at email@example.com or 718-960-8761

-The Counseling Center provides consultation to faculty and other appropriate campus personnel about individual students, while respecting the bounds of confidentiality.
+The Counseling Center provides consultation to faculty, staff and other appropriate campus personnel about individual students, while respecting the bounds of confidentiality.
 Consultation is also provided to parents and other family members as needed.

 The Counseling Center conducts ongoing evaluations to determine the needs of our students, the effectiveness of our programs, and to improve the quality of care.